Kidney Transplant Cost in India: Coverage & Plans | PolicyX

 Imagine a life where every day is a battle against a failing body.
 A life where the simple act of drinking water can become a daunting task.
 This is the reality for countless individuals worldwide who suffer from end-stage renal disease.
 For many, the only hope for survival lies in a kidney transplant.

-A kidney transplant is a surgical procedure that is being done to replace a diseased or damaged kidney with a healthy kidney from a donor.
+A kidney transplant is a surgical procedure to replace a diseased or damaged kidney with a healthy kidney from a donor.
 This donor can be a deceased person or a living person.
-If you are thinking about who needs a kidney transplant, then I must tell you, that there are many reasons for kidney failure.
-However, it can be treated with some medications in case of minor damage.
-But, if the kidney is more than 60% damaged, then you need a transplant.
+If you're wondering who needs a kidney transplant, there are many reasons for kidney failure.
+Minor damage can often be managed with medication.
+However, if kidney damage exceeds 60%, a transplant may be necessary.

 Key Takeaways

-• The kidney is located in the back of the abdomen, one on each side of the spine.
+• The kidneys are located in the back of the abdomen, one on each side of the spine.

-• The kidney’s main role is to remove waste from our blood in the form of urine.
+• The kidneys' main role is to remove waste from the blood, forming urine.

-• All the critical illness plan and the plans that cover pre-existing diseases covers the cost of kidney trnasplantation.
+• All critical illness plans and plans covering pre-existing diseases typically cover the cost of kidney transplantation.

 Some common causes of kidney failure: